Want to buy an investment apartment to rent out? Here's what you need to know

 Can you live off the rental income?

 Probably not if you're buying just a single apartment, our experts said.
 For most investors, it's more of a second-income opportunity.
-You would need a much larger portfolio of apartments to rent out or get into buying and flipping if you're looking to quit your day job.
+You would need a much larger portfolio of apartments to rent out—or to buy and flip—before quitting your day job.

 What to know about being a landlord

-Speaking of rent laws, you'll want to brush up on what you're signing up for—even market-rate tenants receive numerous protections in NYC.
+If you have never had tenants before, you'll want to brush up on your new responsibilities, including changes to the rent laws—even market-rate tenants receive numerous protections in NYC.

-Under the Good Cause eviction law, which went into effect in 2024, an owner must have a good reason to evict a market-rate tenant, such as if they have broken the law or violated the lease terms.
-It also means that an owner has to justify rent increases above a certain threshold, pegged to inflation; for this year, that amount is 8.79 percent.
+Under the Good Cause eviction law, which went into effect in 2024, an owner must have a good reason to evict a market-rate tenant, such as a violation of the law or a lease term.
+It also means that an owner has to justify rent increases above a certain threshold, pegged to inflation; currently that amount is 8.79 percent.
+Not all buildings are covered by the law, so it's crucial to find out if the law applies to your property.

 Ultimately, only you can be certain that you're ready, willing, and able to handle the headaches of being someone else's landlord.
 Not everybody can cope with the responsibilities.

-You need to find and vet tenants, collect rent, address any issues your tenants have with the unit, and stay up-to-date on current rules and regulations applicable to the landlord-tenant relationship to ensure you're always on the right side of the law.
+You need to find and vet tenants, collect rent, address any issues your tenants have with the unit, and stay up to date on current rules and regulations (or pay someone to handle all of this for you).

 Before you venture into landlord territory, take time to identify what you'd do—and who you would turn to—in a slew of possible situations.
 What if the building's boiler breaks and there's no heat?
 What if the tenant discovers black mold?
 You'll need to take swift action to rectify anything and everything that might (make that does) come up.